Chapter 7 - Bankruptcy Basics

 In addition, individual debtors who have regular income may seek an adjustment of debts under chapter 13 of the Bankruptcy Code.
 A particular advantage of chapter 13 is that it provides individual debtors with an opportunity to save their homes from foreclosure by allowing them to "catch up" past due payments through a payment plan.
 Moreover, the court may dismiss a chapter 7 case filed by an individual whose debts are primarily consumer rather than business debts if the court finds that the granting of relief would be an abuse of chapter 7.
 11 U.S.C. § 707(b).

-If the debtor's "current monthly income" (1) is more than the state median, the Bankruptcy Code requires application of a "means test" to determine whether the chapter 7 filing is presumptively abusive.
-Abuse is presumed if the debtor's aggregate current monthly income over 5 years, net of certain statutorily allowed expenses, is more than (i) $12,475, or (ii) 25% of the debtor's nonpriority unsecured debt, as long as that amount is at least $7,025.
-(2) The debtor may rebut a presumption of abuse only by a showing of special circumstances that justify additional expenses or adjustments of current monthly income.
-Unless the debtor overcomes the presumption of abuse, the case will generally be converted to chapter 13 (with the debtor's consent) or will be dismissed.
-11 U.S.C. § 707(b)(1).
+If the debtor's "current monthly income" is more than the state median, the Bankruptcy Code requires application of a "means test" to determine whether the chapter 7 filing is presumptively abusive.
+Abuse is presumed if the debtor's current monthly income over 5 years, net of certain statutorily allowed expenses and secured debt payments, is not less than the lesser of (i) 25% of the debtor's nonpriority unsecured debt, or $9,075, whichever is greater, or (ii)$15,150.
+The debtor may rebut a presumption of abuse only by a showing of special circumstances that justify additional expenses or adjustments of current monthly income.

 Debtors should also be aware that out-of-court agreements with creditors or debt counseling services may provide an alternative to a bankruptcy filing.